petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/securing-your-app-with-oauth2.md

 :lines: 29-40
 ```

-Note that the access token is passed along in the header of the API request as a `'Authorization': 'Bearer'` type authorization.
+The access token is passed along in the header of the API request as an `'Authorization': 'Bearer'` type authorization.

 ### grant-type-password

-In the Password flow, the `getAuthToken` function in the `Request.js` file is called when the *Get Token* button is clicked.
+In the password flow, the `Request.js` file's `getAuthToken` function is called when the *Get Token* button is clicked.

 ```{literalinclude} ./securing-your-app-with-oauth2/resources/liferay-c2b6-overlay/src/grant-type-password/utils/Requests.js
 :language: javascript
 :lines: 3-29
 ```

-Note, `client_id`, `client_secret`, `grant_type`, `password`, and `username` are sent as parameters in this API request.
+The parameters `client_id`, `client_secret`, `grant_type`, `password`, and `username` are sent as parameters in this API request.
 If the parameters are valid, the Liferay server returns a JSON response with the access token.

 The `Users.js` file parses the response for the `access_token`.

 Finally, clicking *Get Users* calls the `getUsers` function in the `Requests.js` file.